 FAQ

 Yes.
-"Miller Trust" is the common name; "Qualified Income Trust" or "QIT" is the technical legal name.
-The terms are used interchangeably.
+"Miller Trust" is the common name and "Qualified Income Trust" or "QIT" the technical legal one; the terms are interchangeable.
 The federal statute at 42 USC 1396p(d)(4)(B) uses "qualified income trust."

-The Miller Trust belongs to you, the institutionalized spouse.
-Your community spouse does not need a Miller Trust of their own.
-However, if your community spouse's own income is below the Minimum Monthly Maintenance Needs Allowance, you can direct a Community Spouse Monthly Income Allowance (CSMIA) from your Miller Trust to your community spouse to bring their income up to the MMMNA floor.
+The Miller Trust belongs to you, the institutionalized spouse; your community spouse does not need one of their own.
+If their own income is below the Minimum Monthly Maintenance Needs Allowance, you can direct a Community Spouse Monthly Income Allowance (CSMIA) from your trust to bring their income up to the MMMNA floor.

-If DFCS denies your LTC Medicaid application because of a defect in the Miller Trust, you have 30 days from the denial notice to request a State Hearing through the Office of State Administrative Hearings (OSAH).
+If DFCS denies your LTC Medicaid application because of a defect in the Miller Trust, you can request a State Hearing, which the agency transmits to the Office of State Administrative Hearings (OSAH).
+Georgia policy directs that a hearing on an eligibility decision be requested within 30 days of the notice.
+Federal law at 42 CFR 431.221(d) caps a state's request window at 90 days from the mailing date, but that 90 days is a ceiling on what a state may allow, not a floor you are guaranteed, and Georgia's window is the shorter one.
+Do not assume 90 days: the deadline that governs you is the one printed on your own notice of action.
 Common fixes (revising the trust document, providing additional verification, cleaning up the bank account structure) can often resolve the deficiency through the hearing process or before the hearing through informal review with DFCS.
 For appeal help, contact Georgia Legal Services Program at 1-833-457-7529 or an elder-law attorney.

 Key Phone Numbers and Resources